TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes TO BLAST OR NOT TO BLAST, THAT IS THE QUESTION - Royal Homes

 “There are a couple of different ways of doing it, depending on the situation,” Bokkers says.
 There can be instances where you are digging on-site and you find there is a nugget of rock that comes up above the established footing elevation or the basement level.
 In this case, there are a few possible solutions…

 One option is to not go down as deep with the foundation footings.
-This way, fill can be imported to grade things out.
+This way, the fill can be imported to grade things out.
 Another option is called chemical blasting.
 Holes are drilled into the rock and a two-part epoxy-type mixture is poured into the holes.
 Overnight, the product expands and pops the rock into pieces which can be moved with an excavator.

 “We can do anything,” Bokkers said.
 “Just tell us what you want to do.”